 If your course involves any external organisations they can be listed on the course description page.

-To add these organisations to your course page, please provide your Course Development Manager with:
+To add these organisations to your course page, please provide us with:

 - PNG and vector files of the organisation’s logo.
 The vector file must be in .eps, .ai, or .svg format.